 The Focus Should Be on the Brush

 Mascara usage is all about the brush.
 The simple fact is that the vast majority of different brands of mascara out there have very similar formulas.
-In fact, most mascara formulas on the market today don’t differ much from the mascaras sold at beauty counters 50 years ago.
+Most mascara formulas on the market today don’t differ much from the mascaras sold at beauty counters 50 years ago.

 On the other hand, the brushes that are used today are vastly different from those that were sold even 20 years ago.
 The materials and designs for mascara brushes are almost constantly being updated.
 There are a huge variety of styles available to choose from today, each promising different results.